7 Ways to Celebrate Pi Day

 7. Pi Day Pie

-And last, but certainly not least, one way you and your children celebrate can celebrate Pi Day is by enjoying a slice of pie.
+Lastly, one way you and your children celebrate can celebrate Pi Day is by enjoying a slice of pie.

 What other ways could your family do to celebrate Pi Day?